tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 Time for sleep came a lot early for me as I was feeling really cold and fatigued.
 I slept with 3 layers of clothes, a muffler, a bunny cap and a sleeping bag on top of it!
 And still I was shaking vigorously due to the cold for some time.

-So here we were watching "Harry Potter and the deathly hallows" on Deveraj's phone, sharing his earpieces and finishing the last piece of Lays packet we had on us and before I knew it I was fast asleep.
+So here we were watching "Harry Potter and the deathly hallows" on Devaraj's phone, sharing his earpieces and finishing the last piece of Lays packet we had on us and before I knew it I was fast asleep.

 > I don't know what the time was, but I woke up to some heavy breathing nearby.
 I thought it was Devaraj vaping but he was fast asleep.

 Turned out the dog decided to sleep right next to my side of the tent.
 I could literally feel his hot and heavy breathing, continuously near me.
-I told Deveraj that a black bear (the chaiwala told us that they frequented the path uphill in search of food sometimes) came to visit us in the morning!
+I told Devaraj that a black bear (the chaiwala told us that they frequented the path uphill in search of food sometimes) came to visit us in the morning!
 And he was gullible enough to even say OMG for a second.

-I woke up at around 6o'clock, opened the tent sheets and we woke up to this.
+It may be around 6o'clock in the morning, opened the tent sheets and this was in front of us.

 <center><img src="/content/images/2016/12/triund9.jpg"></center>